swarmion/swarmion/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 A set of tools to build and deploy type-safe microservices.
-In order to see a working example of these tools, check out [Swarmion template](https://github.com/swarmion/template).
+In order to see working examples of these tools, check out the [examples folder](https://github.com/swarmion/swarmion/tree/main/examples).

 This project is composed of the following packages: